 The initial healing period for a tattoo is 2-3 weeks.
-That’s 2-3 weeks for the outer layers of skin to heal and during this time most people will keep up their tattoo aftercare.
+That’s 2-3 weeks for the outer layers of skin to heal and during this time, most people will keep up their tattoo aftercare.

-Yet the skin below a tattoo may take 6 months or more to heal properly.
-And continuing to care for a new tattoo after the initial 2-3 week healing cycle can greatly enhance it’s color and longevity.
+Yet, the skin below a tattoo may take 6 months or more to heal properly.
+And continuing to care for a new tattoo after the initial 2-3 week healing cycle can greatly enhance its color and longevity.

-During that first 2-3 week healing cycle if you forget to put cream on your new tattoo or don’t keep it clean, dry and out of bright sunlight you’ll get near instant feedback.
+During that first 2-3 week healing cycle, if you forget to put cream on your new tattoo or don’t keep it clean, dry and out of bright sunlight, you’ll get near instant feedback.
 It’ll begin to itch or you’ll feel pain or get an infection.

-But after that initial 2-3 week healing period the feedback you get for falling behind in your aftercare regiment is no longer instant.
-In fact it can take months or even years before you’re reminded that you should have looked after your tattoo.
+But after that initial 2-3 week healing period, the feedback you get for falling behind in your aftercare regiment, is no longer instant.
+In fact, it can take months or even years, before you’re reminded that you should have looked after your tattoo.

 The colors will fade, the lines will begin to look less crisp and the whole thing will blur into a bit of a mess.

-Sure you could go back to your tattooist and pay them more money to touch up the tattoo and make it look new again.
-But the easier, less painful and cheaper option is to look after your tattoo the first time around.
+Sure, you could go back to your tattooist and pay them more money to touch up the tattoo and make it look new again.
+But the easier, less painful and cheaper option, is to look after your tattoo the first time around.

 If you want your tattoo to continue looking fresh, here’s how you should care for your new tattoo well beyond the initial 2-3 week healing cycle.